It all starts with buying a building lot.

 If it is, be sure you can get flood insurance and find out the price.
 You will probably be required to build at a certain level above the flood plain, and roads should also be above the flood plain.
 You may be required to have an above-ground foundation to elevate the height of your home’s main floor.
 Also, there may be restrictions prohibiting hauling dirt or fill into a flood plain.

 12. Are there streams on the property or drain sewers nearby?

 If you need to reroute the stream, then you may need government approval.
 Don’t buy property until you know you can make any changes you need.
-If you are near streams or storm sewers then if those water paths overflow how likely is it you home will become flooded?
-As more homes or streets are added to a neighbor the runoff water may increase in waterways.
+If you are near streams or storm sewers, then if those water paths overflow, how likely is it your home will become flooded?
+As more homes or streets are added to a neighbor, the runoff water may increase in waterways.

 13. How does water drain off your property?